PHOTOSENSITIVITY

 Many of these conditions are considered to be 1 in the millions rare

-Shadow Jumpers will take every photosensitive-related conditions and disorders into account when evaluating a submission.
+Shadow Jumpers will take every photosensitive-related condition and disorder into account when evaluating a family’s application.

 Erythropoietic protoporphyria (EPP)